kakumuo/midi-assistant/README.md

     - ~~Metrinome~~ [DONE]
     - ~~Basic/Intermediate/Advanced Panel View (Tap/Click to Change Size)~~ [IGNORE]
     - ~~Long Press to reset individual panels~~ [IGNORE]
+    - Y & X Axis w/ Gridlines to Tempo and Velocity charts
 - Drills:
     - Create, play, edit and delete drills
     - Display stats at the end of the exercise